Siraj-ud-Daulah: Legacy

 The end of Siraj ud-Daulah's reign also ended Bengali autonomy and marked the beginning of British power in India.
 In the Bengali version of the end of his rule, Mir Jafar and Robert Clive are the villains and Siraj is the victim.
 Even though he is rarely if ever depicted as an attractive person, he is regarded as having been sinned against, rather than as a sinner.
 As the movement for Indian independence gathered strength, Siraj along with Tipu Sultan and the heroes of the First War of Indian Independence including the last Mughal Emperor, Bahadur Shah II, gained iconic status as people who resisted the imperial aggression.
-In Bangladesh, he is regarded as the last legitimate ruler until Sheikh Mujibur Rahman emerged as leader following independence from Pakistan in 1971, a gap of some two hundred and fourteen years or so.

-Siraj's legacy has become the subject of cultural war between those who want to offer some moral defense for Western imperialism as a civilizing mission and those who see the colonial period as one in which the strong exploited the weak, and reject the contention that Europe had much to offer India in terms of culture or that Europeans conducted themselves in a morally superior way.
+Chayamanab (2022) by Soumen Jana is a Bengali novel based on Siraj ud-Daulah's life.